tonybenchsci/senior_devops_interview/README.md

 The above cloud-native application was manually configured using Web console UIs, and it was accidently deleted by a junior developer.
 None of the cloud firewall rules were captured in IaC, and neither is the VM configuration.
 Your assignment is to create the cloud resources in configuration files, and setup CI/CD to create/update the rules based on code changes in the master branch.
 This would allow arbitrary deploys of the application stack, resilient to incidents.
 It also allows a team of DevOps engineers to collaborate on new infrastructure definitions.

 ## Requirements:
-- Complete `./circle/config.yml` file that installs CLI tools as needed, configures auth, performs basic sanity tests, and deploys resources.
+- Complete `./circle/config.yml` file that installs CLI tools as needed, configures auth, performs basic sanity tests, and deploys resources
-- Configuration file(s) that define a VPC network that the VM lives in, Firewall rules / Security groups, and a single VM
+- Configuration file(s) that define a VPC network that the VM lives in, Firewall rules / Security groups, and a single VM for the server
+- Two additional infrastructure configurations (in seperate commits) that add scalability and security
+- Add basic logging/monitoring capabilities (in a seperate commit)
 - (Theoretically deployed) VM runs the python webserver defined in `app.py` on startup and any restarts
 - (Theoretically deployed) Working public IP address to see "Hello World from BenchSci!" in a web browser
+- Directory/file structure and naming that make adding another cloud provider straight-forward
 - Basic Documentation (README.md) and architecture diagram
 - Avoid: Unnecessary abstractions in the form of configuration templates and/or modules